 FreeRTOS

-The last option we are going to see for achieving multitasking in a microprocessor is to use an operating system for embedded systems like FreeRTOS.
+The last option we are going to see to achieve multitasking on a microprocessor is using an embedded operating system like FreeRTOS.

-FreeRTOS is a real-time micro operating system designed for embedded systems, free to use, written in C, and compatible with over 30 processors.
+FreeRTOS is a micro real-time operating system designed for embedded systems, free to use, written in C, and compatible with more than 30 processors.

-The general philosophy of FreeRTOS is similar to what we have seen in this post, in which the main loop becomes a scheduler in which we have registered tasks, and FreeRTOS takes care of triggering them at the right time.
+The general philosophy of FreeRTOS is similar to what we have seen in this post, where the main loop becomes a Schedule in which we have registered tasks, and FreeRTOS takes care of triggering them at the right moment.

-FreeRTOS, of course, adds many more functions, such as task prioritization or passing parameters to actions.
-In addition, by completely controlling timings, it allows taking advantage of low-energy states and achieving high efficiency.
+FreeRTOS, of course, adds many more functions, such as task prioritization or parameter passing to actions.
+Furthermore, by completely controlling the timings, it allows taking advantage of low-power states and achieving high efficiency.

-However, although it is very lightweight, in a board like Arduino Nano it occupies more than 20% of the memory.
-But, for example, on an ESP32 it fits perfectly, and in fact is the basis of many boards based on this SoC.
+However, although it is very lightweight, on a board like Arduino Nano it occupies more than 20% of the memory.
+But, for example, on an ESP32 it fits perfectly, and in fact it is the basis of many boards based on this SoC.

-Its use is more complex than what we have seen in this post, and it deserves its own post in the future.
+Its use is more complex than what we have seen in this post, and deserves its own dedicated post in the future.